 The roads around the park were pretty bumpy and dusty.

-Towards the end of the of the safari trip, we stopped at a breathtaking deserted beach where we were allowed to walk around.
+Towards the end of the safari trip, we stopped at a breathtaking deserted beach where we were allowed to walk around.
 Really nice after a couple of hours in the Jeep vehicles on the bumpy roads.

 After a lovely day in the park, we drove back to Tissa town in the sunset.